sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![REC, 29P, BLK, E, RNG, 12/16/20, S-HDP24-24-29SE-L017](https://www.te.com/content/dam/te-com/catalog/part/HDP/242/429/HDP24-24-29SE-L017-t1.jpg/jcr:content/renditions/product-details.png)

 A bulkhead connector!
 I've wanted to do a bulkhead because it was what all the racecars had.
-It looks sick, and as far as reliability and durability are concerned, I wanted to give it a try.
-I was very excited to learn that it would cost me less than $150 in parts.
+It looks sick, and as far as reliability and durability are concerned, provides a solid bang for your buck.
+I was even more excited to learn that it would cost me less than $150 in parts.
 Wiring and putting together connectors is easy, but the hard part is parts availability and planning.
+I already have a decent amount of electrical tools and supplies, so this was a decent

 It's a challenge in planning and wiring that I wanted to take to prepare myself for future wiring jobs.
 Crimping the MS2 harness directly to my components would be simpler, but a bulkhead connector would make it easier to service in the long run.
 Automotive wiring is a challenge for most people, and if I can show others that putting in the time and work will pay dividends in the build's reliability, consistency, and durability.
 Mapping the diagram forces me to consider every wire going into my car and makes me understand what I'm doing.